The best prepaid and debit cards of 2025

 Tips on choosing the best prepaid card for you

 Prepaid cards are an excellent option for anyone with difficulty accessing traditional banking services, but features vary among cards.
-Here are some things you should keep in mind while shopping for a prepaid card.
+Keep in mind the following tips while shopping for a prepaid card.

 - Take a look at the fees.
-One of the reasons many people have a difficult time accessing traditional banking services is because of the costs.
 If your prepaid card charges a litany of fees, such as ATM fees, monthly service fees or reload fees, you should consider if the card is worth it.
+Make sure to load the proper amount to avoid paying extra reloading fees.

 - Make sure the card offers mobile access.
 Mobile banking is becoming increasingly popular, and for good reason.
 It’s convenient, safe and can give you peace of mind.
-The best prepaid cards will offer you the option to use the cards online and have access to a mobile app.
+The best prepaid cards will offer an online option and have access to a mobile app.

 - Consider if you’re banked or underbanked.
 While prepaid cards function similarly, there are significant differences between prepaid cards and debit cards, specifically where funds are stored, which can be a significant factor for those who are unbanked or underbanked.
 Prepaid cards provide several benefits to people who don’t have access to traditional bank accounts (unbanked people) or whose access to banking services is inconvenient or too expensive (underbanked people).
 If you’ve struggled to gain access to traditional banking services because of upfront costs (such as deposit minimums or initiation fees), a prepaid card might be the answer.